Danni Bassan

 Antonio Danni Bassan (אנטוניו דני בסן; born December 5, 1955) is an Israeli musician.

 Biography

-Son of Dragomir Bassan (1930-2009, São Paulo), born in Sofia, Bulgaria and Judith Rosenbusch Bassan (1921-1976, Qiryat Gat), born in Munich.
+Bassan is the son of Dragomir Bassan (1930-2009, São Paulo), born in Sofia, Bulgaria and Judith Rosenbusch Bassan (1921-1976, Qiryat Gat), born in Munich.

 His mother left Nazi Germany when the World War II started, but her parents and siblings died in The Holocaust.

 When aged 18, he was recruited to the Israeli Air Force Band.
 Bassan was known as a member of the band T-Slam, and was main vocalist in it until its disbandment in 1983.

 In 1985 Bassan released a self-titled album.
 His second album, HaYeled Shebi (The Kid Inside Me), was released in 1989.
 This album included the song Darkenu (Our Way, דרכינו) which later became a hit, as a theme for the Israeli TV-show HaBurganim.
 In 1992, his last album was released, Chalom Shiheha.
-Since T-Slam dissolved, Bassan worked at recording jingles, commercials and dubbing voices.
+Since T-Slam dissolved, Bassan worked on recording jingles, commercials, and dubbing voices.